stphdenis/aurelia-meteor/README.md

 This library can be used in the **browser** only.

-This library has primarily be done for Meteor 1.3 with use of NPM with commonjs.
+This library has primarily be done for Meteor 1.3+ with use of NPM with commonjs.

-the amd, commonjs and es2015 versions should work as is.

-The SystemJS configuration is to be done for the folowing modules :
-  - aurelia-framework
-  - meteor/blaze
-  - meteor/templating
+If you want the amd, systemjs, es2015 or other version your welcome to help me.

 ## Library content

-For now, we only have 3 components :
+For now, we only have 4 components :
   - `BlazeAdaptor` class used to adapt the `<login-buttons>` to be used in Aurelia
   - `<login-buttons>` we can put anywhere in a HTML file
   - `Meteor` class giving live informations on meteor
+  - `reactiveProperty` to make an aurelia property reactive

 ## Library use

-####1. `BlazeAdaptor` class
+### 1. `BlazeAdaptor` class

   See the login-buttons.js file to see how it can be used.

-####2. `<login-buttons>`
+### 2. `<login-buttons>`

 ```html
 <require from="aurelia-meteor/login-buttons"></require>